 Applying for a postal vote

-To vote by mail, you can apply to vote by post in the 2022 State election from now until 18:00 on Wednesday, 23 November.
-The Victorian Electoral Commission (VEC) will send you a ballot pack by mail that you will need to post back to them.
+To vote by mail, you can apply to vote by post in the 2023 State election from Monday, 16 January 2023 until Monday, 20 March 2023.
+The NSW Electoral Commission a will send you a ballot pack by mail that you will need to post back to them.
 Postal voting is free.

 You can apply